-Most employees love this type of management style -- it entrusts them with a lot of responsibility and real work, which lets them use their skills to their full potential.
+Many employees like this leadership style because their managers trust them with a lot of responsibility and real work, which lets them use their skills to their full potential.

 But when executed poorly, a democratic management style can be inefficient.
 Managers who keep mulling over a decision even after consulting their whole team about it can slow down progress.
 And if you want your employees to feel like they’re all leaders of your team, you need to make sure they’re helping you make progress.
 Or else they might start thinking you're just making empty promises.

 Example of the Democratic Leadership Style in Action: Judy Vredenburgh

 Judy Vredenburgh is a democratic-style leader and President and CEO of Girls Inc., a nonprofit that inspires young women to be their best selves.
 Because this NGO relies on its board of directors, volunteers, and members to achieve its mission, it’s critical that she carries out her responsibilities in a way that is fair, equitable, and proves that the organization’s leadership and staff are good stewards of the donated resources that Girls Inc. receives.

 Transformational managers’ are innovators.
 They usually believe change and growth is the only way to stay ahead of the curve, so they push their employees past their comfort zone, making them realize they’re more capable than they originally thought.
 This motivates employees to keep raising the bar, leading to improved team performance.